Skip to content

 • Positive responses to other young people and adults.

-In particular, the Service and hosts should:
+In particular, the Service and providers should:

 • Meet each young person's behavioural and emotional needs, as set out in the young person's relevant plans;